villena-francis/decont/README.md

 These are not required for the completion of the practical, but you can complete them for extra points.

-- Replace the loop that downloads the samples data files with a wget one-liner.
+- Replace the loop that downloads the sample data files with a wget one-liner.
 - Check if the output already exists before running a command.
-If it exists, display a message and continue.
+If it exists, display a message, skip the operation, and continue.